Penthouse (magazine): Editorial style

-The magazine was founded on humble beginnings.
+Pictorial style

 Due to Guccione's lack of resources, he personally photographed most of the models for the magazine's early issues.
 Without professional training, Guccione applied his knowledge of painting to his photography, establishing the diffused, soft focus look that would become one of the trademarks of the magazine's pictorials.
 Guccione would sometimes take several days to complete a shoot.